coq/coq/doc/sphinx/addendum/miscellaneous-extensions.rst

    existential variables are shelved goals, as described in :tacn:`shelve`).

-   When the proof is complete, Coq defines :term:`constants <constant>` for each :n:`@ident__i` and for :n:`@ident`:
+   When the proof is complete, Rocq defines :term:`constants <constant>` for each :n:`@ident__i` and for :n:`@ident`:

    + The first ones, named :n:`@ident__i`, are defined as the proof of the